 Presented thanks to the support of Coach House Books.

 MARK MEDLEY is Deputy Editor of the Globe and Mail’s Opinion section.
-He previously served as its Books Editor.
-His work has appeared in publications including Toronto Life, The Walrus, and across the Postmedia chain of newspapers.
+He previously served as Books Editor of both The Globe and Mail and the National Post.
+His work has appeared in publications across the country, including Toronto Life and The Walrus, and his first book, The Believers, is forthcoming from McClelland & Stewart.